keithfancher/tvmv/README.md

 - [x] Easy to install: a single binary file with no external dependencies.
 - [x] Support for Linux, Mac OS, and Windows.
 - [x] Free and open source!

-## Prerequisite: an API key

-You will need [an API key from TMDB](https://www.themoviedb.org/documentation/api).
-Sorry for the hassle!
-It only takes a minute to sign up and **it's free**.
-Feel free to put `tvmv` as the app-in-question in the sign-up form if it asks.
-(This is why I say "minimal fuss" and not "no fuss".)

 ## Installation